nyetwurk/ecuxplot/docs/file-opening-behavior.md

 ## Implementation

-Implemented using metadata stored in each `ECUxDataset` object rather than global flags:
+Implemented using metadata stored in each `ECUxDataset` object rather than global flags.
+See [System Architecture](system-architecture.md) for details on ECUxDataset structure.

 1. **Dataset Metadata**: Each `ECUxDataset` has a `loadedFromPrefs` boolean field
    - Set to `true` when files are auto-loaded from preferences during startup